 On Windows there is normally a choice between linking to an import library or directly to a DLL.
 Where possible, the latter is much more reliable: import libraries are tied to a specific toolchain, and in particular on 64-bit Windows two different conventions have been commonly used.
-So for example instead of where the first and second are conventionally import libraries, the third and fourth often static libraries (with .lib intended for Visual C++), but might be import libraries.
-See for example https://sourceware.org/binutils/docs-2.20/ld/WIN32.html#WIN32.

-'''
+So for example instead of one can use since on Windows -lxxx will look in turn for

-PKG_LIBS = -L\$(XML_DIR)/lib -lxml2
+PKG\LIBS = -L\$(XML\DIR)/lib -lxml2

-'''